MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

 ## Tutorial: Use an AI to help with Excel

 This exercise uses an example of a spreadsheet (not supplied) that contains Excel tables and uses Excel functions such as XLOOKUP.
 The prompt below are provided as suggested starter ideas.
 Feel free to change or adapt these to suit your circumstances.
 If you have your own spreadsheet, you may want to ask questions about the formulas in that.
-If you would like to use an Excel spreadsheet in this exercise, here are two  examples [Project Cash Flow](./Resources/Project%20Cash%20Flow.xlsx) and [Pizza Ingedients](./Resources/Pizza%20Ingredients.xlsx) .

 _Initial Prompt:_
 Act as a helpful Excel expert.
 Keep your answers brief unless I ask for more detail.